ahoneybun/ahoneybun.github.io/_posts/2024-04-10-moble-linux-phosh.md

 tags: mobile-linux postmarketos
 ---

+## New devices!

+This year I have the following devices instead of the PinePhone to review Phosh:

+- OnePlus 6T (Phone)
+- Lenovo IdeaPad Duet (Tablet)

+These are both running postmarketOS instead of NixOS like last year had.

 ## UI/UX Issues

 Let's pick up on the issues that we talked about last year and where they are, below we'll most often see issues: